ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 See Project Setup Instructions section for more details.

+{{% alert warning %}}

+If you are on Windows, you may have a conflict between your Rectangle class and one that is part of a standard library.
+If you see weird errors talking about Rectangle, add this line to the top (it must come before `#include "doctest.h"`) of your RectangleTester.cpp file:

+    #define NOGDI

+{{% /alert %}}

 ## Rectangle Details

 For the purposes of this problem, we will assume our rectangles are always aligned